-After the last year’s Highlands CDC Carbon limited edition, the Swiss watchmaking house is making the final preparations to put on sale its new Aeroscope-based JeanRichard Neroscope automatic chronograph.
+After the last year’s Highlands CDC Carbon limited edition, JeanRichard is making the final preparations to put on sale the Aeroscope-based Neroscope automatic chronograph.
 As the name implies (and, um, explicitly at that,) the timekeeper comes in an all-black color scheme with only minor accents of dark gray and white on its brushed dial.
-While the Highlands was offered in a rugged steel body, this Neroscope All-Black comes in a lightweight, yet still, extremely scratch resistant case crafted from DLC-coated titanium.
+While the Highlands was offered in a rugged steel body, this Neroscope All-Black comes in a lightweight, yet still, extremely scratch-resistant case crafted from DLC-coated titanium.

-Limited to just 500 numbered pieces, the watch belongs to the Swiss brand’s highly successful Aeroscope line, but differs from the rest of the family with its radical, monochromatic “all-black” color scheme (hence the “nero” part, which means “black” in Italian) that makes the watch look even more menacing than the original.
+Limited to just 500 numbered pieces, the Neroscope All-Black Chronograph belongs to the highly successful Aeroscope collection but differs from the rest of the family with its radical, monochromatic “all-black” color scheme (hence the “Nero” part, which means “black” in Italian) that makes the watch look even more menacing than the original.
 Also, the DLC treatment that was applied to metal that is otherwise soft and prone to scratches, significantly improved its ability to withstand daily abuse: it is actually more difficult to put a dent on it than on a more common steel case.

-When it comes to styling, the new watch doesn’t differ too much from the JeanRichard AeroScope that was presented back in June 2013.
+When it comes to styling, the new watch doesn’t differ too much from the AeroScope that the Swiss watchmaker has presented back in June 2013.

 It comes in the same cushion-shaped, complex-looking body with elongated chronograph push-pieces on its right side.
 The hands are still skeletonized and the dial still features the same vertical brushing that matches that on the elegantly proportioned bezel with engraved Arabic numerals on it.

-The automatic movement that animates this black beauty is, too, the same Caliber JR66 in-house job that features the same level of decoration: an oscillating weight with thin vertical stripes pattern that matches the same pattern on the black rubber strap (it will be secured on your wrist with a black PVD-treated stainless steel folding buckle) and the signature Geneva Stripes on the bridges that make the engine even more elegant.
+The automatic movement that animates this black beauty is, too, the same Caliber JR66 in-house job that features the same level of decoration: an oscillating weight with a thin vertical stripes pattern that matches the same pattern on the black rubber strap (it will be secured on your wrist with a black PVD-treated stainless steel folding buckle) and the signature Geneva Stripes on the bridges that make the engine even more elegant.